pagkly/Zed/Investopedia3/Other Post-Retirement Benefits.md

 ## Other Post-Retirement Benefits and Compliance

 The rules governing how companies report pension costs and obligations, as well as the disclosure of pension assets and obligations, are covered under Accounting Standards Codification Section 715 ([ASC 715](https://asc.fasb.org/imageRoot/03/64938803.pdf)), formerly called the Statement of Financial Accounting Standards Nos.
 87/88/158.
-The American Society of Pension Professionals & Actuaries (ASPPA) provides a guide on how to [manage the ASC 715 process](https://www.asppa.org/News/Article/ArticleID/5470), which describes the disclosure information for a client’s financial reports, as well as lists the methodology used to complete the required actuarial calculations.
+The American Society of Pension Professionals & Actuaries (ASPPA) provides a guide on how to [[manage the ASC 715 process]](https://www.asppa.org/News/Article/ArticleID/5470), which describes the disclosure information for a client’s financial reports, as well as lists the methodology used to complete the required actuarial calculations.